 Hypoglycemia and hyperglycemia both relate to blood sugar levels, but they are not the same.

-Follow a treatment plan: It is important to follow the doctor’s instructions and seek help if symptoms change.
+- Following a treatment plan: It is important to follow doctor’s instructions and seek help if symptoms change.

-Checking blood glucose levels: Those at risk should check their blood sugar levels regularly and know how to recognize the symptoms.
+- Checking blood glucose levels: People at risk should check their blood sugar levels regularly and know how to recognize the symptoms.

-Exercise: Eat a carbohydrate-rich snack before exercising and be aware of how exercise can impact blood sugar levels.
+- Being aware of exercise: Eating a carbohydrate-rich snack before exercising and understanding how physical activity can impact blood sugar levels.

-Being ready: Carry a container of sugary fruit juice or a candy bar in case symptoms appear.
+- Being prepared: Carrying a container of sugary fruit juice or a candy bar in case symptoms appear.

-Letting people know: Those who are prone to low blood sugar should let friends, colleagues, and family members know.
+- Telling people: Those prone to low blood sugar should inform friends, colleagues, and family members.

-Medical ID: Carrying a form of ID or medical bracelet will enable healthcare providers, emergency services, and others to know what to do sooner.
+- Carrying medical ID: A form of ID or medical bracelet will enable healthcare providers, emergency services, and others to know what to do sooner.

 Hypoglycemia can lead to symptoms such as dizziness, weakness, and, in severe cases, a loss of consciousness.

-People with a number of medical conditions, including diabetes, may have a higher risk of hypoglycemia.
+People with some medical conditions, including diabetes, may have a higher risk of hypoglycemia.

-It is important to know how to recognize the symptoms and to be ready to take action if they occur.
+It is important for people to know how to recognize the symptoms and be ready to take action if they occur.
 Consuming carbohydrates or glucose when blood sugar levels drop can help return them to a normal range.